Deborah Turness

-Deborah Mary Turness (born 4 March 1967) is a British journalist who has served as CEO of BBC News since 2022 and of ITN until 2022.
+Deborah Mary Turness (born 4 March 1967) is a British journalist who has been CEO of BBC News since 2022 and of ITN until 2022.
 Prior to this she was president of NBC News (2013–2017) and then president of NBC News International.
-Before NBC, Turness was editor of ITV News (2004–2013), which made her the UK's first female editor of the network news.
+Before NBC, Turness was editor of ITV News (2004–2013), which made her the UK's first female editor of television news.
 On 9 November 2025, she announced she would leave the BBC amid allegations against the corporation of editorial bias.

-Early life
+Early life and education

 Born in Meriden, Solihull, England, Turness was educated at St Francis' College (aged twelve, expelled by the Sisters for kissing a boy behind a bush); then The Knights Templar School in Baldock, Hertfordshire.
 Turness took a BA in French and English from the University of Surrey; then a postgraduate diploma in journalism from the University of Bordeaux, France.

 Career

 ITN and Channel 4 career

 Turness joined ITN in 1988 as a freelance producer in the Paris Bureau straight from university.
 She became ITN's North of England producer in 1991.
 In 1993, she joined the ITN Bureau in Washington as a producer.

 In 2000, Turness was Deputy Editor of 5 News before being promoted to Editor in 2002.
 At Five News she famously did away with desks in the studio, thereby introducing the concept of "perching presenters".
 During 2002, she worked on Channel 4's RI:SE as Producer before quitting after six months to rejoin ITV News as Deputy Editor.
 In 2004, she became the Editor of ITV News, being the first woman to become the head of network news.
 ITV News won three consecutive Baftas and an International Emmy during her tenure.
 Her deputy at the time was Jonathan Munro, with whom she subsequently worked at the BBC.
 In 2008, Turness won "The News and Factual Award" presented by Women in Television and Film.
 Also in 2008, she was the co-winner of an Amnesty International UK Media Awards for the television news report "Too Young to Die – Children of the Frontline".
 In 2010, she chaired the MediaGuardian Edinburgh International Television Festival.

 As Editor of ITN, Turness presided over a series of scoops and world exclusives including the arrest of the London bomber and the leaked investigation report on the Killing of Jean Charles de Menezes.
 In May 2011, she was the only journalist invited to the Buckingham Palace State Banquet for Barack Obama.
-She was described as one of London's 1000 most influential people in 2011.